LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

     * **Add Post Body**: Enter the payload to send.
     * Click **Map Content Metadata**, and map the article’s data model to LivePerson Knowledge Base.
 For help with this, see [here](knowledge-base-cms-knowledge-bases-mapping-content-metadata.html).
 6. Click **Next**.
 7. Set up the on-demand content retrieval of a single article by its unique identifier.
-As mentioned above, sometimes, an identifier can be unique when combined with other parameters (language, etc.).
-The request should return a single article that contains a title, a unique identifier, and at least one of these content attributes: summary, detail, content URL, image URL, video URL, or audio URL.
+The request must return a single article that contains a title, a unique identifier, and at least one of these content attributes: summary, detail, content URL, image URL, video URL, or audio URL.
     * **Method**: Select the type of HTTP request method.
     * **URL**: Enter the request target, the URL.
     * **Credential**: Select the [credential](bot-accounts-credentials.html) to use for authentication if applicable.